lab-cosmo/librascal/docs/source/whitepaper.rst

 In practice the ``StructureManager`` allocates the memory to store property data, which can be accessed as a heterogeneous map containing different types of properties.
-It also stores a list of clusters, that internally correspond to tuples of atom indices, that can be iterated on based on ``ClusterRef`` objects, that act as a light pointer to this list.
+It also provides an interface to access clusters in terms of iterators: the internal implementation of the neighbor list is left to the implementation, and it only should allow to retrieve ``ClusterRef`` objects, that act as a light pointer to the sequential list of clusters, and contains the indices of the atoms involved in the cluster.

-``ClusterRef`` objects can be in turn
+``ClusterRef`` objects can be in turn iterated on, giving access to a concise notation to iterate over atoms, pairs, triplets, ...

 This is best explained with a code snippet